nandorojo/swr-firestore/README.md

 Make sure to create your `Fuego` instance outside of the component.
 The only argument `Fuego` takes is your firebase `config` variable.

+Under the hood, this step initializes firebase for you.
+No need to call `firebase.initializeApp`.

 ## Basic Usage

 _Assuming you've already completed the setup..._